John Wooles (1933 - 2020) - Obituary

 He is survived by his son, James Wooles and wife Dorene of Mariposa; son Michael Wooles and wife Yvette of Newman CA; daughter Laura (Wooles) Fry and husband John of Reno NV; daughter Jennifer (Wooles) Trask and her husband Stanley of Mountain House CA; 8 grandchildren, 6 great grandchildren; Sister's Barbara (Wooles) Bevard and Anita Wooles (Thompson) of Ohio and numerous nieces and nephews

-There will be a remembrance of "JC's" life in a virtual memorial Nov 7th 2020.
-For details please email Jen or Stan Trask: johnjackjc87@gmail.com
+There will be a remembrance of "JC's" life in a virtual memorial Nov 7th, 2020.
+For details please email Jen or Stan Trask: johnjackjc87@gmail.com View the online memorial for John "JC" Wooles